March 27, 1965 - October 15, 2017

 When she was 3 and 4 she was a Mascot for the Girl Scout Troupe that her Mother had.
 When she was in the 2nd Grade in Eagle Creek she became a Brownie Scout and then went on into Girl Scouts through the 6th Grade.
 When Bunnie was in the 3rd Grade she played the drums.
 That year at the Christmas program she played the drum in the song “Little Drummer Boy” In the last 5 years of her life she had a hobby of making jewelry, such as necklace, earrings and bracelets.
 She liked to go camping and boating.
 While younger her brothers would take her to the movies and other places with them.
 She loved her family and doing stuff with them.

-She is survived by her 3 children, Joseph (Joe) Michael Haughton, Candy Kay Williams, and Stephanie Mae.
-She had 5 Grandsons, Michael Jensen Ward, Jonathan Anthony Williams, Anthony Michael Farrington, Brandon Wilson and Ryker Michael Haughton.
+She is survived by her 2 children, Joseph (Joe) Michael Haughton and Candy Kay Williams.
+She had 4 Grandsons, Michael Jensen Ward, Jonathan Anthony Williams, Anthony Michael Farrington and Ryker Michael Haughton.
 4 Half Brothers, David John Reilley of Portland, Oregon, Richard Timothy Reilley (Judy), of Louisville, Kentucky James (Jimmy) Elliott Reilley of Thompson Falls, Montana, Patrick (Pat) William Reilly of Condon, Oregon.
 2 Step Sons Scott Williams and James Kelly Jr. 1 Step Daughter Her Parents Jim and Billie Haughton of Thompson Falls, Montana, 4 Aunts, Alice (Butch) Counts of Coos Bay, Oregon, Ann (Ray) Akles of Moscow, Idaho, Carol Relph of Spokane, Washington, Rose (Greg) Frederick of Soap Lake, Washington.
 4 Uncles, Bill (Linda) Haughton of Coeur D’Alene, Idaho, Patrick (Pat) (Shelly) Haughton of Moses Lake, Washington, Robert (Bob) Haughton of Oregon, Dennis (Frankie) Haughton of Sagle, Idaho.
 Many Nieces, Nephews, Cousins and Friends.

 She was Preceded in Death was both sets of Grandparents, Leonard and Marion Miller of Roseburg, Oregon, Tom and Hazel Haughton of Ephrata, Washington, 1 Uncle, Leo and Wife Phyllis Miller of Roseburg, Oregon, 4 Aunts, Bonnie Skinner of Grand Saline, Texas, Elizabeth (Liz) (Frank) Giovannetti of Winston, Oregon, Dorothy (Dottie) Moser of Myrtle Creek, Oregon, and Catherine (Cathy) Allen of North Bend, Oregon.